 Net non-cash working capital consists of accounts receivable, inventories and prepaid expenses, less accounts payable and accrued liabilities, and provisions.
-Net non-cash working capital increased by \$4.5 million to \$388.5 million at April 1, 2023 as compared to \$384.0 million at December 31, 2022, primarily reflecting higher accounts receivable and lower accounts payable and accrued liabilities, partially offset by lower inventories and prepaid expenses.
+Net non-cash working capital decreased by \$31.8 million to \$352.2 million at July 1, 2023 as compared to \$384.0 million at December 31, 2022, primarily reflecting lower inventories, partially offset by higher accounts receivable and lower accounts payable and accrued liabilities,.

-Our working capital requirements fluctuate during the year, usually peaking between December and March as our inventory is the highest at that time, as described in the "Seasonality" section on page 4 of this MD&A. Due to the global supply chain challenges in Fiscal 2022, the Company was proactive in securing inventory supply, most notably in the second half of Fiscal 2022 which has carried over into the first quarter of 2023 as reflected in the higher inventories balances when compared to fiscal years prior to Fiscal 2022.
-As the global supply chain challenges continue to normalize we expect a decreased investment in inventory supply compared to Fiscal 2022.
+Our working capital requirements fluctuate during the year, usually peaking between December and March as our inventory is the highest at that time, as described in the "Seasonality" section on page 4 of this MD&A. Due to the global supply chain challenges in Fiscal 2022, the Company was proactive in securing inventory supply, most notably in the second half of Fiscal 2022 which has carried over into the first half of 2023 as reflected in the higher inventories balances when compared to fiscal years prior to Fiscal 2022.
+As global supply chain challenges have normalized, we expect a decreased investment in inventory compared to Fiscal 2022.
 However, going forward we do expect the trend of inventory peaking between December and March to continue, and we believe we have sufficient availability on our working capital credit facility to finance our working capital requirements throughout the remainder of 2023.